THE FIGHT FOR TRANSGENDER PEOPLE'S RIGHTS IS BEING FOUGHT EVERY DAY

 Trans Military Ban

-Insurance companies can limit coverage to care that is medically necessary, but they can’t deny medically necessary care based on who a patient is--that’s discrimination.
-LGBTQ patients facing discrimination based on either their gender identity or a nonconformity with sex stereotypes at hospitals, clinics, doctors’ offices, or other medical providers that accept Medicare or Medicaid (as well as other forms of federal funding) can file complaints of discrimination.
-These should be filed with the Office for Civil Rights at HHS.
-If you experience this discrimination, contact the ACLU of Nebraska for help.
+LGBTQ patients facing discrimination based on either their gender identity or nonconformity with sex stereotypes at hospitals, clinics, doctors' offices, or other medical providers that accept Medicare or Medicaid (as well as other forms of federal funding) can file complaints of discrimination with the Office for Civil Rights for the U.S. Department of Health and Human Services.
+If you experience this discrimination, you can also contact the ACLU of Nebraska for help.

 All too often, parents who have transitioned or come out as transgender after having children have seen their gender transition raised by their ex-spouse or partner as a basis to deny or restrict custody or visitation.
 Transgender people who formed families after transitioning have faced challenges to their legal status as parents, often based on attacks on the validity of their marriages.
 If you are in need of assistance, contact the ACLU of Nebraska.

-Due to a successful ACLU lawsuit in 2017, Nebraska no longer bans LGBTQ people from fostering or adopting children.
-We’ll continue to fight efforts to allow discriminatory treatment of LGBTQ people by religiously affiliated child welfare agencies that contract with states to serve the needs of children in state custody.
+Due to a successful ACLU lawsuit in 2017, Nebraska no longer bans LGBTQIA+ people from fostering or adopting children.
+We’ll continue to fight efforts to allow discriminatory treatment of LGBTQIA+ people by religiously-affiliated child welfare agencies that contract with states to serve the needs of children in state custody.

 If you fear returning to your home country due to past or future persecution because of your gender identity or sexual orientation, you can claim asylum in the United States.
 Deciding whether to apply for asylum is a difficult decision and should be done with the help of a competent immigration attorney or Department of Justice representative.
 If you are granted asylum, you will be authorized to stay in the country and eventually apply for Legal Permanent Residency (green card).
 If you are denied asylum and do not qualify for any other immigration relief, you risk deportation.
 To receive free or low-cost immigration legal services or for a list of immigration attorneys, contact the Nebraska Immigration Legal Assistance Hotline (NILAH) at (855) 307-6730.
 For more information on NILAH, visit: nilah.org.